 513FREE began in 2007 with a desire to reach out to the lost and forgotten through music and hands-on ministry.
-Following the Holy Spirit’s lead, everything we did was completely free-of-charge, regardless of our audience.
-Most of our time was spent on the road, eventually totalling over 700 concerts and worship events nationwide.
-Those events included: youth camps, worship nights, rehab centers, homeless shelters, college events, conferences, short-term mission trips, and more.
+Following the Holy Spirit’s lead, everything we did was completely free of charge, regardless of our audience.
+Most of our time was spent on the road, eventually totaling over 700 concerts and worship events nationwide and in other countries.
+Those events included youth camps, worship nights, rehab centers, homeless shelters, college events, conferences, short-term mission trips, prisons, and more.

-In 2015 we asked God to show us His purpose for 513FREE.
-Through much prayer and discernment, a new mission statement was born: boldly sharing the Gospel with the incarcerated and those at-risk.
-Everything we do is still free-of-charge, but our audience has narrowed.
+In 2015, we asked God to show us His purpose for 513FREE.
+Through much prayer and discernment, a new mission statement was born: boldly sharing the Gospel with the incarcerated and those at risk.
+Everything we do is still free of charge, but our target audience has narrowed.

-Today, 513FREE is actively working to break the cycle of incarceration through Christ-centered discipleship and programs for those at-risk of going, those currently in, and those being released from prison.
-Our success not only benefits those we serve, but also our communities as a whole.
-Less crime means less victims.
+Today, 513FREE is actively working to break the cycle of incarceration through Christ-centered discipleship and programs for those at risk of going, those currently in, and those being released from prison.
+Our success not only benefits those we serve, but also our communities, as a whole.
+Less crime means fewer victims and safer neighborhoods.

 The only true way to break the cycle of incarceration is through the freedom found in Christ.
 We choose to put Christ at the center of everything we do.
 To maintain focus, these are the four ways we work to break the cycle: